Black Desert Mobile launches worldwide on iOS and Android

 This massively multiplayer online open world game is a mobile version of Black Desert, which has more than 20 million players on the PC, consoles, and mobile.
 Black Desert has generated more than $1 billion in revenue since 2015, and it’s a good bet that the mobile version will add to the coffers.

 South Korea-based Pearl Abyss said that the global mobile version generated a strong player response with more than 4.5 million so-called “pre-registrations.”
 The global launch looks promising, considering the success of previous localized launches in South Korea, Japan, Taiwan, and the recent soft-launch in seven additional countries.
+Mobile measurement firm Sensor Tower said on Wednesday that Black Desert Mobile is already in the top 100 free apps in the U.S. iOS app store.

 After choosing from one of five available character classes (Warrior, Witch, Ranger, Giant, or Valkyrie), players can take on quests to level up their character and build their camp.